ThorstenRhau/neovim/README.md

 ### Cloning the repository

-When you have all the dependencies installed clone the repo in to _~/.config/nvim/_
+When you have all the dependencies installed, clone the repo in to _~/.config/nvim/_

 Example: